MiCA Crypto Licence in Liechtenstein

 - Legal basis

-- Regime: MiCA CASP authorisation, based on the provided CSV facts.
+- Regime: MiCA CASP authorisation, based on the provided current baseline.

 Country-specific regulatory statements should be checked against current regulator guidance before relying on this route.